Originally published in October 2024. Last updated on February 24, 2025.

 - See if your website traffic is growing using Google Search Console and Google Analytics

-- Check your competitors’ website for new content that you can compete with
+- Check your competitors’ websites for new content that you can compete with

 You don’t always need a big marketing budget to compete with big pest control companies.
-A strong SEO strategy is a great way to improve your online presence.
+An effective SEO strategy is a great way to improve your online presence.